fxcollot/openHaloDocumentation/README.md

 * **Functionality**: The tool runs a set of predefined queries against both databases.
 * **Validation**: It categorizes queries as "Supported" (identical result), "Unsupported" (error in OpenHalo), or "Divergent" (different results).
 * **Edge Cases**: Testing of specific SQL syntax and functions.

+The complete list of executed queries, along with their expected outputs and compatibility status, is documented in [`TestingReport/OpenHaloMySQLCompatibilityTestingReport.md`](./TestingReport/OpenHaloMySQLCompatibilityTestingReport.md).

 ### 3. Performance Analysis and Benchmarking